heroku/cli/docs/addons.md

 USAGE
   $ heroku addons:info ADDON

+ARGUMENTS
+  ADDON  unique identifier or globally unique name of the add-on

 FLAGS
   -a, --app=<value>     app to run command against
   -r, --remote=<value>  git remote of app to use